tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * [credit-card-default.ipynb](Activities/03-Stu_CC_Default/Solved/credit-card-default.ipynb)

-Walk through the solution and highlight the following:
+Walkthrough the solution and highlight the following:

 * After the data is read in a DataFrame, it is split and scaled using the `StandardScaler()` function from `sklearn`.